NekZampe/CompareSharesPy/README.md

 **Issues and Support:**

 If you encounter any issues, have questions, or need assistance, please open an issue in the GitHub repository's "Issues" section.
-We'll do our best to provide support and address any problems you encounter.
+I'll do my best to provide support and address any problems you encounter.

-Explore the world of stock analysis with the Yahoo Finance Stock Analyzer.
-Download now and start making informed investment decisions with confidence!